TienPhap0102/04-Deep-Dive-Risk-Analytics-Decoding-the-Roots-of-Bad-Debt/README.md

 | **SVM** | 0.752 | 0.722 | 0.740 | 0.774 | 0.722 | 0.324 |
 | **Random Forest** | 0.901 | 0.919 | 0.915 | 0.920 | 0.919 | 0.751 |

+**Observation:**

+* **Random Forest:** The absolute best performer across all metrics (AUC: 0.901, F1: 0.915, Prec: 0.919), showing exceptional and balanced classification ability.

+* **SVM:** Achieved moderate results (AUC: 0.752), lacking the high reliability required for strict financial risk management.

+* **Logistic Regression:** Performed the worst (AUC: 0.500, MCC: 0.000), proving to be no better than a random guess.

 ---